 Zicatela Beach is the most famous beach in Puerto Escondido and the perfect place to start your adventures in this laid-back surf town on Mexico’s southwest coast.

-The best time to visit Zicatela Beach is in the late afternoon when the beach bars come alive, the water temperature is perfect for swimming and to witness an unforgettable sunset over the horizon!
+The best time to visit Zicatela Beach is in the late afternoon when the beach bars come alive, the water temperature is perfect for swimming and witnessing an unforgettable sunset over the horizon!

 Search All → Hostels & Hotels in Puerto Escondido